-The name servers are used to look up loost names on the network.
-Please enter the IP of the state of the lost names on the network.
-Please enter the IP of the state of the lost names on the retwork.
-Please enter the IP of the state of the state of the devices.
+The name servers are used to look up host names on the network.
+Please enter the IP addresses (not host names) of up to 3 name servers, separated by spaces.
+Do not use commus.
 The first name server in the list will be the first to be queried.
-If you don't want to use any name server, just leave this fleid blank.
+If you don't want to use any name server, just leave this field blank.